chiefbiiko/aka-opts/readme.md

 }
 ```

-Aliases are considered if `options` does not have the original key. `dealias` uses the first alias value it finds on `options` for the original key.
-All aliases are deleted from the return object.
+Aliases are considered if `options` does not have the original key. `dealias` uses the first alias value it finds on `options` for the original key. `dealias` does not mutate `options`.
+All alias properties are stripped off of the return object.

 ***